JonikAiduin/discord-url-bot/README.md

 # discord-url-bot
-A Discord bot written in python to reply to messages containing popular social media URLs with cublic front ends that allow for Discord embeds.
+A Discord bot written in python to reply to messages containing popular social media URLs with public front ends that allow for Discord embeds.
 ---

 Welcome to Discord URL Bot!